 Aunt Ronnie, wife of Uncle Art, was a tiny, wrinkled woman who collected glass paperweights and made insanely complicated quilts.
 Her butter to broccoli ratio was on point.
 Roughly 1:1.
 A few years ago, I learned that Aunt Ronnie was a hardcore mushroom forager.
 She was a traveling nurse, and knew all the good foraging spots around the state, somehow able to scope a potential patch of 'shrooms from a car going 45 mph.
 Art and Ronnie were incredible canoeists, fast, completely silent.
-Candice and I have their old Mansfield canoe, wood and fiberglass laid up in northern Vermont in the late 60's.
+I have their old Mansfield canoe, wood and fiberglass laid up in northern Vermont in the late 60's.

 Aunt Ronnie's house was rad, but it had never been updated since Art built it 60 years ago.
 Everything was original: drapes, recliners, sofa, the works.
 It was like walking into a time capsule.

 In her later years, Aunt Ronnie spent most of her time in her recliner, listening to the radio and quilting.

 A year ago Thursday, I embarked on sesquipedalian, multi year search for the manufacturer of the recliner.
 So began an odyssey that involved tracking down the current recliner owner using a pet psychic (couldn't find a recliner psychic), a trip to Jamaica, Vermont, a slow speed car chase and a fake HGTV film crew.
 Eventually I found the recliner, languishing in the moldy cellar of a truck stop preacher named Fred.
 Having distracted Fred with a pair of white woven leather Yves Saint Laurent shoes, I peeked under the lid of the recliner.
 The label read: Montgomery Ward.
 I had to find this mythical Montgomery.
 Was he still alive?
 Did his factory still exist?
 So began a search that continues to this day.